mbevand/silentarmy/README.md

 `$ make`

-You may need to specify the paths to the locations of your OpenCL C headers and libOpenCL.so if the compiler does not find them:
+You may need to specify the paths to the locations of your OpenCL C headers and libOpenCL.so if the compiler does not find them, eg.:

-`$ make OPENCL_HEADERS=/path/here LIBOPENCL=/path/there`
+`$ make OPENCL_HEADERS=/usr/local/cuda-8.0/targets/x86_64-linux/include LIBOPENCL=/usr/local/cuda-8.0/targets/x86_64-linux/lib`

 Self-testing the command-line solver (solves 100 all-zero 140-byte blocks with their nonces varying from 0 to 99):